adamchalmers/blog/content/making-a-dns-client.md

 tags = ["rust", "programming", "nom", "parsing", "binary", "dns", "bitvec"]
 +++

-Over the last few weeks I built my own DNS client.
+Over the last few weeks I built [my own DNS client][dingo].
 Mostly because I thought dig (the standard DNS client) was kinda clunky.
 Partly because I wanted to learn more about DNS.
 So here's how I built it, and how you can build your own too.
 It's a great weekend project, and I learned a lot from finishing it.

 <!-- more -->